-Another point to keep in mind is that Distribution-X is not accessible directly or independently (it is not a stand-alone product).
-Distribution-X is a module within the TravelgateX platform and to be able to operate with Distribution-X it is necessary to use other products of the TravelgateX platform:
+Distribution is not a stand-alone product, it’s a module within the TravelgateX ecosystem and to be able to operate it, it is necessary to use other products as per below:

-To access Distribution-X it must be done through our Legacy API or Hotel-X (both are part of the TravelgateX platform).
-This implies that buyers must integrate with TravelgateX using one of the two modules (each TravelgateX module has its specific technical characteristics, data model and specific configuration).
+To access Distribution it must be done through our Hotel Buyers Legacy API or Hotel-X Buyers API.
+This means that the Buyers must integrated to TravelgateX using one of the two APIs (each TravelgateX API has its specific technical characteristics, data model and specific configuration).

-To connect with the final suppliers it must be done through Hotel-X. Distribution-X does not connect directly with the supplier, but rather uses Hotel-X and the TravelgateX platform: this implies that in order to include a supplier’s product in the distribution module, it is mandatory that the supplier’s integration is part of the ecosystem of TravelgateX.
+Connecting to the final supplier must be done through Hotel-X. Distribution does not connect directly with the supplier, but rather uses Hotel-X and the TravelgateX ecosytem: this implies that in order to include a supplier’s product in the distribution module, it is mandatory that the supplier’s integration is part of the ecosystem of TravelgateX.

-In summary, all buyers must be integrated with our Legacy API or with Hotel-X, since both have connectivity with Distribution-X, then Distribution-X will apply the entire set of rules configured for the distribution of the product and will access through Hotel-X to suppliers integrated with TravelgateX.
+In summary, all Buyers must have integrated either our Hotel Buyers Legacy API or Hotel-X Buyers API and since both have connectivity with Distribution then Distribution will apply the entire set of rules configured for the distribution of the product and will access through Hotel-X to suppliers integrated with TravelgateX.

-The main objective of Distribution-X is to act as a distribution module, mainly establishing the selling prices of the product and for this reason it also stores the reservations.
-The product information is saved both with the received configuration from supplier, and also with the business rules with which the reservation (or cancellation) has been made.
-At this point it should be clear that the information stored in Distribution-X will be out of sync with the supplier if any modification is made directly to the supplier without using the TravelgateX reservation flow: if the reservation is modified directly in the supplier, the reservation stored in Distribution-X will not be updated automatically (no self-sync mechanism is included).
-What Distribution-X offers are basic functionalities to modify reservations (either manually through the web or for an application through an API) but also in these cases reservations are modified within the Distribution-X storage system and are not synchronized with the supplier.
-It is the responsibility of the Distribution-X customer to maintain synchronization between systems in the case of actions outside the normal reservation flow.
+The main objective of Distribution is to act as a distribution module, mainly establishing the selling prices of the product and for this reason it also stores the reservations.
+The product information is saved both with the configuration received from the supplier, and also with the business rules with which the reservation (or cancellation) has been made.
+At this point it’s important to remember that the information stored in Distribution will be out of sync with the supplier if any modification is made directly to the supplier without using the TravelgateX reservation flow: if the reservation is modified directly with the supplier, the reservation stored in Distribution will not be updated automatically (no self-sync mechanism is included).
+Distribution offers basic functionalities to modify reservations (either manually through the web or for an application through an API) but also in these cases reservations are modified within the Distribution storage system and are not synchronized with the supplier.
+It is the responsibility of the Distribution customer to maintain synchronization between systems in the case of actions outside the normal reservation flow.

-To support static information operations: All the information linked to the static information operations (list of hotels with basic information, list of meal plans, list of suppliers, etc.) is extracted directly from the master entities storage of Distribution-X so that: no queries or requests are made to suppliers or other external systems.
+To support static information operations: All the information linked to the static information operations (list of hotels with basic information, list of meal plans, list of suppliers, etc.) is extracted directly from the master entities storage of Distribution so that no queries or requests are made to suppliers or other external systems.
 It is a way of having information controlled without depending on other systems.

 To support the Rules Management Extranet

-To facilitate usability, the Distribution-X interface (web where the different rules that define the behavior of the distribution can be managed) relies on the master entities storage to show names to users so that they do not have to work with codes.
+To facilitate usability, the Distribution interface (web in which the different rules that define the behavior of the distribution are managed) relies on the master entities storage to show names to users so that they do not have to work with codes.

 The loading of this information is done mainly through files located in FTP directories and built based on detailed specifications.
 There are master entities that can be managed directly on the extranet.

-Specifically, we must load the following information into Distribution-X:
+Specifically, we must load the following information into Distribution: